Inferno (Dante): Canto II

 On the evening of Good Friday, Dante hesitates as he follows Virgil; Virgil explains that he has been sent by Beatrice, the symbol of Divine Love.
 Beatrice had been moved to aid Dante by the Virgin Mary (symbolic of compassion) and Saint Lucia (symbolic of illuminating Grace).
 Rachel, symbolic of the contemplative life, also appears in the heavenly scene recounted by Virgil.
 The two of them then begin their journey to the underworld.

+Feeling uncertain of his worthiness for the journey, Dante reflects on the paths of Aeneas and Paul, who were granted access to the realms of the afterlife, and doubts his own capability to undertake such a passage (Inf.
+2.10-36).